flink-extended/ai-flow/docs/content/user_guide/tutorial.md

 ```

 ###  Defining a Training Job
-In our design, the workflow in AI Flow is a DAG(Directed Acyclic Graph) or to be more specific, it is a [AIGraph]().
+In our design, the workflow in AIFlow is a DAG(Directed Acyclic Graph) or to be more specific, it is a [AIGraph]().
 Each node in the graph is an [AINode](), which contains a processor.
 Users should write their custom logic in the processor.

 In the AIGraph, nodes are connected by 2 types of edges.
 The first one is named as `DataEdge` which means the destination node depends on the output of the source node.
 The other is `ControlEdge` which means the destination node depends on the control conditions from source node.
 We will dive deeper into this kind of edges later.

 For now, let's concentrate on the set of AINodes connected by only data edges.
 Such a set of nodes and data edges between them constitutes a sub-graph.
-This sub-graph, together with the predefined job config in workflow config yaml, is mapped to a Job by AI Flow framework.
+This sub-graph, together with the predefined job config in workflow config yaml, is mapped to a Job by AIFlow framework.

-So, to summarize, each AI Flow job is made up of a job config, some AINodes and the data edges between those nodes.
+So, to summarize, each AIFlow job is made up of a job config, some AINodes and the data edges between those nodes.

 These concepts seem to be a little difficult, but do not worry.
-Let's look at some code snippets, and you will find it pretty easy to define a job with provided API of AI Flow.
+Let's look at some code snippets, and you will find it pretty easy to define a job with provided API of AIFlow.

 In the following codes, we define a training job of our workflow:
 ```python